JuliaImages/ImageInTerminal.jl/AsciiPixel/README.md

-# ImageEncoder
+# AsciiPixel

-ImageEncoder is a backend for [ImageInTerminal](https://github.com/JuliaImages/ImageInTerminal.jl).
+AsciiPixel is a backend for [ImageInTerminal](https://github.com/JuliaImages/ImageInTerminal.jl).